 Individual documents referenced by the O&M plan undergo full functional reviews at least every five years.
-Training programs are reviewed in the same timeframe as associated gas standards, so employees are aware of and perform tasks according to the current requirements.
-To help employees remain knowledgeable of critical policies and procedures, including those related to safety, SoCalGas provides annual review training for all operations employees.
+Training programs are reviewed in the same timeframe as associated gas standards, so employees are aware of and perform tasks safely and according to the current requirements.
+To help employees remain safe and knowledgeable of critical policies and procedures, including those related to safety, SoCalGas provides annual review training for all operations employees.

-The documents referenced by the O&M plan identify and prescribe activities whose purpose is to minimize pipeline systemic risks and document its history through meeting and documenting code/regulation compliance, promoting system safety and operational excellence, and minimizing the potential for and consequences associated with unplanned events such as equipment failure or operator error.
+The documents referenced by the O&M plan comprehensively address the safe operations and maintenance of our facilities, identify and prescribe activities whose purpose is to minimize risks, and document its history through meeting and documenting code/regulation compliance, promoting safety and operational excellence, and minimizing the potential for and consequences associated with unplanned events such as equipment failure or operator error.